An image of an eviction notice being put on a door.

 • Tenants behaving antisocially.

 Wanting to serve either of these notices becomes tricky, however, if you have not taken the time to protect your tenant’s deposit.
 This is due to the fact that your tenants automatically gain extra leverage as they can argue that their rights for their deposit being protected have not been met, making the eviction process more complex.
+It can still be used where there are serious breaches, but you’ll want strong evidence and legal advice behind you because the deposit issue weakens your position.

 Things to consider